cyberbotics/webots/docs/reference/transform.md

 ### Field Summary

-- The `translation` field defines the translation from the parent coordinate system to the children's coordinate system.

-- The `rotation` field defines an arbitrary rotation of the children's coordinate system with respect to the parent coordinate system.
-This field contains four floating point values: *rx, ry, rz* and α.
-The first three numbers, *rx ry rz*, define a normalized vector giving the direction of the axis around which the rotation must be carried out.
-The fourth value, α, specifies the rotation angle around the axis in radians.
-When α is zero, no rotation is carried out.
-All the values of the rotation field can be positive or negative.
-Note however that the length of the 3D vector *rx ry rz* must be normalized (i.e. its length is 1.0), otherwise the outcome of the simulation is undefined.

-    For example, a rotation of &pi;/2 radians around the z-axis is represented like
-    this:

-        rotation 0 0 1 1.5708

-    A rotation of &pi; radians around an axis located exactly between the *x* and y-axis is represented like this:

-        rotation 0.7071 0.7071 0 3.1416

-    And finally, note that these two rotations are identical:

-        rotation 0 1 0 -1.5708
-        rotation 0 -1 0 1.5708

 - The `scale` field specifies a possibly non-uniform scale.
 Only non-zero values are permitted; zero values are automatically reset to 1.

-- The `translationStep` and `rotationStep` fields defines the minimum step size used by the translation and rotation handles appearing in the 3D view when the object is selected.
-If they are set to 0, then the step is disabled and translation and rotation are continuous.